avinashshenoy97/ABSolute-Health/README.md

-# wt1_sem3_2016
+# ABSolute Health
-Web Technology 1 Lab - course UE15CS208 - Project

-A website on health and fitness made as a part of an undergraduate course's third semester.
+A website on health and fitness made as part of an undergraduate course titled `Web Technology` at PES University.